aasalav/gdp-training_model/README.md

 ## File Descriptions <a name="files"></a>

+To run this project, there are two main files:

+cleaned_data_project1_ds.csv — Initial dataset (CSV format)

+DS_Udacity_Project1_GDP.ipynb — Jupyter Notebook containing the full analysis

-There is 1 Jupyther notebooks available that contains all the analysis and the codes.
+The Jupyther notebooks available contains all the analysis and the codes.
 This file follows the crisp-dm methodology or Cross-industry standard process for data mining (link: Cross-industry standard process for data mining - Wikipedia )